UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_008_group_users_add_assignment_and_course_comments_test_description.md

 53. Enter a comment on "Add a class comment" field.
 54. Click on "Send" icon.
 55. Clear the app storage
-56. Login as a student from group 1.
+56. Login to the app using the student username and password in group 1.
 57. Click on "Courses" tab.
 58. Click on the course name.
 59. Click on the assignment added by teacher.
 60. Enter a comment on "Add a class comment" field.
 61. Click on "Send" icon.
 62. Verify that student's and teacher's class comment is visible for the student in group 1.
-63. Login as a student from group 2.
+63. Login to the app using the student username and password in group 2.
 64. Click on "Courses" tab.
 65. Click on the course name.
 66. Click on the assignment added by teacher.